polymorphine/container/README.md

 #### Config proxy
 Calling `Factory::recordEntry($name)` returns `RecordEntry` helper object.
-Beside providing methods to inject new instances of `DirectRecord` and `LazyRecord` into `Factory` it isolates `Container` from scopes that should not be allowed to peek inside by calling `Factory::container()` method.
+Beside providing methods to inject new instances of `Record` implementations into `Factory` it also isolates `Container` from scopes that should not be allowed to peek inside by calling `Factory::container()` method.

 To make it possible `Factory` should be encapsulated in object, that allows for its configuration.
 For example, if you have front